Skip to main content

 Three visions of living in freedom.

-Her first book, 'Seal Morning', is an account of her childhood, growing up in Sutherland, Scotland, on a remote croft.
-A croft acquired by an aunt on retiring from school teaching and shared with a menagerie of animals including a common seal (Lora), a rat (Rodney), two otters (Hansel and Gretel) and a dog (Ben) amongst other animals.
+Her first book, 'Seal Morning', accounts for her childhood, growing up in Sutherland, Scotland, on a remote croft.
+A croft acquired by an aunt on retiring from school teaching and shared with a menagerie of animals including a common seal (Lora), a rat (Rodney), two otters (Hansel and Gretel), and a dog (Ben) amongst other animals.

-The principal inconsistency of the book is she claims that she lived here continuously for seven years, from age of ten to seventeen, whilst her father was in India.
-Yet it is clear from other sources that she indeed went to boarding school (as would be expected of a girl of her background and class).
-I can only presume that as with her book on traveling with Gypsies and Travellers https://ncolloff.blogspot.com/2018/07/on-hopes-realities-and-shadows-of-being.html her literary device is here one of extending the time, as she contracted it in the other book, whilst eliminating the schooling part of her life, from which she presumably went back and forth, probably because, given her reclusive and unconventional nature, it was too public, hidebound and irksome to mention!
+The principal inconsistency of the book is she claims that she lived here continuously for seven years, from the age of ten to seventeen, while her father was in India.
+Yet it is clear from other sources that she went to boarding school (as expected of a girl of her background and class).
+I can only presume that as with her book on traveling with Gypsies and Travellers https://ncolloff.blogspot.com/2018/07/on-hopes-realities-and-shadows-of-being.html her literary device is here one of extending the time, as she contracted it in the other book while eliminating the schooling part of her life, from which she presumably went back and forth, probably because, given her reclusive and unconventional nature, it was too public, hidebound and irksome to mention!

 Comments